 I use and recommend the following strategies to help me stay on track:

-- Use budget templates
+- Use budget spreadsheets

 - Avoid your spending triggers